ObjColumnist/apn_on_rails/README.md

 Each notification has a relationship with device, which in turn has a relationship with an app.

 The first thing we need to do is to create an app.
-You will need to specify a `platform` which can be either `ios` or `osx`, the `environment` (this defaults to the current APNS Environment), `bundle_identifier` and the `certificate` which is the contents of the *p12* that we created earlier:
+You will need to specify a `platform` which can be either `ios` or `osx`, the `environment` (this defaults to the current APNS Environment), the app's `bundle_identifier` and the `certificate` which is the contents of the *p12* that we created earlier:

 ```ruby
 >> app = APNS::App.new